 Private Alternative loans (cost of education less all other aid)

 Educational loans through private banking agencies; based upon creditworthiness of borrower or co-signer.
 Each program has its own set of guidelines for eligibility.
 The Private Loan section of this web page offers additional information.

 A 25% tuition discount is available to the full-time employees, spouses and dependents of various companies that do business with UDM.
 This discount may not be combined with any other UDM scholarship, grant, tuition remission or tuition discount.
-Professional students in the Law and Dental programs are not eligible.
+Professional students in the Dental programs are not eligible.
 A current list of approved vendors is available in the vendor discounts section on this site.
 Forms must be submitted each term no earlier than one month before the start of the term and by the deadline listed on the form.
 Download the form.